waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 the value is of taking this action in this particular state.
-And what that difference is-- how much we add or subtract from our existing notion of how much that we expect the value to be is dependent on this parameter alpha, also called the learning rate.
+And what that difference is-- how much we add or subtract from our existing notion of how much that we expect the value to be is dependent on this parameter
+`alpha, also called the learning rate`.
 And alpha represents in effect, how much we value new information compared to how much we value old information.
 And alpha value of 1 means we really value new information.